 By Rachel Fuller

 Following on from Waiting For Baby book, My New Baby helps young children understand more about what having a new baby in the family means.
 The story text is simple, with one or two sentences per page, with clear simple images.
 It covers topics such as breastfeeding, helping children to understand new baby needs and behaviours.
-This is such a child friendly way to introduce your toddler to the fact you may be breastfeeding their new sibling.

 THE BERENSTAIN BEARS’ NEW BABY

 The book presents the addition of a new family through little bear outgrowing his bed and needing a bigger one.
 His old bed becomes the baby’s bed.
 It does not talk about the new baby as directly as some of the other recommended books.
 However this is a great secondary story for introducing change and growing up.

 When his baby sister Olive arrives, Archie thinks she looks just like a marshmallow and wonders what will become of his life now that he has a baby sister.

 The beloved Daniel Tiger is back with a story about becoming a big brother.
 This book is one of several in the Daniel Tiger’s Neighbourhood series that is perfect for introducing changing family dynamics with a new baby and as the baby grows older.